 Submit ISSIRDs by email to chair@ibis.org.

-Submitted ISSIRDs will be posted to the IBIS ISSIRDs web page at https://www.ibis.org/issirds/.
+Submitted ISSIRDs will be posted to the IBIS ISSIRDs web page at https://ibis.org/issirds/.

 Completing an ISSIRD

 Fill in the sections of the ISSIRD as described below.

 The sections of an ISSIRD are considered in order, and each section must be consistent with the previous section.
 The Solution Requirements must enumerate all requirements to solve the Issue.
 The Proposed Changes must fulfill the requirements listed in the Solution Requirements section and match the Summary of Proposed Changes.
 The Tracking Fields, Definition of the Issue, and Solution Requirements sections must be completed upon initial submission.
 The Summary of Proposed Changes and Proposed Changes sections must be completed prior to final approval.